Why Typed Settings?#

-Default settings are defined by your app and can be overridden by config files, environment variables and click options.
+Default settings are defined by your app and can be overridden by external sources (like config files, environment variables, command line options).

-Settings are defined as attrs classes with types, (automatically generated) converters and validators.
+Settings are defined as attrs classes with type hints and, optionally, validators.

 Secrets are hidden when a settings instance is printed.